nayehi/TidyData-Project/Codebook.md

 ## Input Data
 This project is based on the Human Activity Recognition Using Smartphones Dataset (Version 1.0), which consists of [561 variables](https://github.com/nayehi/TidyData-Project/blob/master/Features.md).
 The data resulted from an experiment in which
 30 subjects performed six activities while wearing smartphones that output accelerometer and gyroscope readings.
+All of the resulting values were normalized and bounded within the range of -1 to 1.

 ## Processing
 The script for this project, [run_analysis.R](https://github.com/nayehi/TidyData-Project/blob/master/run_analysis.R), loads the input